Taleo ATS Resume Guide: Prescreening, Forms & Formatting

 • Body text: 10-12pt, regular.

 • Avoid excessive use of italics, underline, or all-caps in body text.
-These can interfere with text extraction in some Taleo configurations.
+These add visual complexity without improving the application record.

 Unrecognized Section Headers

-The fix: Use the exact standard headers listed above.
-Save creativity for the content within sections, not the section labels themselves.
+The fix: Use standard headers.
+Save personality for the bullet content, not the section labels.

 Date Range Confusion